 After trying mochi for the first time, we immediately knew we had to make these tiny Japanese rice cakes with many different fillings.
-So, after experimenting with creamy peanut butter mochi and exotic purple yam mochi, here's our latest filling idea: sweet and spicy chilli chocolate.
+So, after experimenting with creamy peanut butter mochi, exotic purple yam mochi, and tropical mango mochi, here's our latest filling idea: sweet and spicy chilli chocolate.

 It's probably the best mochi filling we've had so far, and we're so happy to share it with you today.
 So, keep reading to discover how we made it — and it could soon be in your belly too!